bartoszstec/bartoszstec/README.md

 ## 📂 Featured Projects

 ### 🛍️ [Shoop - ML-powered E-commerce](https://github.com/bartoszstec/Shoop-machine-learning)
 A web-based e-commerce platform integrated with a custom-built classification model.
-It helps in categorizing products and enhancing user experience.
+It helps in categorizing products and enhancing user experience.<br>
- Built with **Vue.js, Flask, and Scikit-learn**
+ Tech stack: **Vue.js, Flask, and Scikit-learn**
-- Uses a **custom-trained NLP model** with **Random Forest** for automated product categorization
+- Uses a **custom-trained NLP model** with **Random Forest** for sentiment analysis of customer reviews
 - Developed as part of my **engineering thesis on AI-driven e-commerce solutions**

 ### 🧠 Machine Learning Model